slatedocs/slate/source/includes/administration/_additional_roles.md

 `organization.id`<br/>*UUID* | The id of the target organization of the scope.
 Only required when using a scope qualifier that targets an organization.
 `tags`<br/>*UUID* | The organization tags of the scope.
 Only required when using the TAGS_ANYMATCH scope.

-You will need to have `Admin users` permission to execute this operation.
+You will need to have `Users: Manage` permission to execute this operation.

 ### Remove additional role from user
 `DELETE /users/:user_id/additional_roles/:id`